PennyLaneAI/pennylane/doc/introduction.rst

 Quantum information is fragile -- especially in near-term devices.
 How can we integrate quantum devices seamlessly and scalably with classical computations?

 This leads to the notion of a **quantum node**: a basic computational unit -- programmed on a quantum circuit -- which evaluates a qfunc.
-Only classical data can enter/exit a quantum node.
+Only classical data can enter or exit a quantum node.

 :html:`<br>`